MileyJi/Imitation-Learning-for-CSI-fingerprint/README.md

 ```

 # Usage
 To use the dataset, look at [CSI-dataset](https://github.com/qiang5love1314/CSI-dataset).
+In this paper, we used the CSI data of the lab and meeting room.
+Moreover, we provide two additional fingerprint database data sets for the new environments (mini lab and conference room) to show the portability of the proposed algorithm.

 ## Example Readmes